wild camels walking in the desert

 Their stomachs are composed of three chambers instead of four.
 Unlike true ruminants, they have an enlarged cecum — a pouch located at the beginning of the large intestine — where symbiotic microorganisms ferment and break down tough desert vegetation.

 When a camel consumes cacti, it first enters the cecum.
 Microbial activity in the cecum initiates digestion by breaking down cellulose and fermenting plant matter.
 The partially digested food is then regurgitated as cud and chewed again to aid further breakdown.
+Called rumination, this process is observable when camels move their strong jaws in slow, circular motions.
 Finally, it’s passed through the omasum and abomasum for final digestion and nutrient absorption.

 Do Other Animals Eat Cacti?

 While camels are the most well-known cactus-eating mammals, they are not alone.
-Other desert-dwelling creatures have developed their own methods for consuming cacti inspite of its sharp needles:
+Other desert-dwelling creatures have developed their own methods for consuming cacti despite their sharp needles:

 • Javelinas or peccaries: These pig-like animals eat all parts of the cactus from the stems to the pads and fruits — spines included.
-These nocturnal beings can also feed on insects or occasional bird eggs but their favorite food is the prickly pear cactus
+These nocturnal beings can also feed on insects or occasional bird eggs, but their favorite food is the prickly pear cactus.
+Like camels, they have sharp canine teeth that shred the plants before consumption.

 • Woodrats: Plant materials make up most of a desert woodrat’s diet.
-They usually eat spiny cactus, yucca pods, pinyon nuts, and creosote bush.
-When eating cacti, they munch around the spiny sections, consuming the softer parts of the cactus.
+They typically eat spiny cacti, yucca pods, pinyon nuts, and creosote bushes.
+When eating cacti, they munch around the spiny sections, consuming only the softer parts of the cactus.

 How Do Camels Stay Hydrated in the Desert?

 It’s a common misconception that camels store water in their humps.
-In reality, their humps store rich fat, which can be metabolized into energy when food is scarce and they’re traveling long distances.
-Instead, camels store water in their bloodstream, allowing them to drink large amounts in one sitting — up to 30 gallons in just 10 minutes — and go for days or even weeks without drinking again.
+In reality, their humps store rich fat, which can be metabolized into energy when food is scarce, and they’re traveling long distances.
+Instead, camels store water in their bloodstream, allowing them to drink large amounts in one sitting — up to 30 gallons in just 10 minutes — and remain hydrated for days or even weeks without needing to drink again.

 Another fascinating adaptation is their ability to minimize water loss.
 Camels can tolerate dehydration levels that would be fatal to most other animals, and they produce highly concentrated urine and dry feces to conserve as much water as possible.